netlify-marco/auto-annotated-portfolio/content/pages/index.md

       how you overcame it.

-      Tools used:

-      *   VS Code- Ubuntu Desktop 24.04

-      *   Github and git

-      About the site:

-      *   I made this site using the predefinied template auto-anotated-portfolio

-      *   I used VS Code and Ubuntu as these required the least amount of setup and I am already familiar with these tools.
+      This site was created using the auto-annotated-portfolio template from Netlify.
+Locally, my tools are; Ubuntu 24.04, VS Code, and Git.
+These are tools I am extremely familiar and comfortable with that required the least amount of setup.

+      One challenge I experienced while building and updating this site is that the markdown formatting did not transfer from VS Code to the Visual Editor correctly.
+To resolve this, I opened the editor with the Markdown toggle enabled and verified the markdown formatting is correct and adjusted accordingly.

       ### What did you think of our service during the time you used it?
 Provide
       some constructive criticism or some features that impressed you.

-      *   The simplicity of deploying a site to the platform is a major plus.

-      *   It was easier to deploy a new site than setting up a temporary github account with VS Code for this assignment
+      The service has been very intuitive and easy to navigate.
+The visual editor and auto-deployment on new commits in different branches without additional user intervention is a welcomed feature.

       ### Rank your 5 favorite and 5 least favorite activities from this list: